 Solar power banks are a great way to charge your devices when outdoors.
 These solar tools have become an indispensable essential to lengthen the life of your device(s).
 They are portable, lightweight, and compact too.
-The best part is that they can charge anything from your car batteries to laptops and even mobile phones.
+The best part is that they can charge anything from car batteries to laptops and mobile phones.

 Now, your solar power bank can charge multiple devices, but how do you charge the solar power bank?